Important Fire Safety Facts for Forest Fire Prevention and Survival

 - Defensible Space – From 30 – 100’ of your home, remove dead grass, shrubs or trees.
 Limb larger trees 10 -15’ from ground.
 Reduce density of vegetation to 10’ between widest part of trees/bushes.
 Remove highly flammable plants that contain resins, oils and waxes: ornamental juniper, paupon, holly, red cedar, manzanita, young pine.

 - Wildland Reduction Zone – from 100 – 150’, clear undergrowth, small trees and flammable brush.
 Chip or remove combustible debris.

 - Flammable trees and bushes should have at least 10’ between foliage.
 Trim dead limbs at least 12 feet from ground level.

 Fire Escape Plan

 If you live in a high-risk area, it’s critical that you create a fire safety plan and stock up on supplies and survival equipment for emergencies.
 If you live in a remote area, it’s especially important to be prepared with a bug-out-bag to keep you alive in dire circumstances.

 If your community has an automatic emergency alert system, be sure to register and sign up for it.
 Contact your local emergency services for information.

 Every emergency plan should include a battery powered AM/FM/NOAA radio to receive alerts and information.
 But remember, you may not always receive a notification from local emergency services if cell towers become overloaded.

 If you have children, map out a routine that you can practice at least twice a year.
 Determine safe meeting locations and come up with safe words.

-Common fire-related disaster preparedness tips suggest that you learn how to safely run through smoke in burning wooded area in case you get caught in the middle of a disaster.
+Common fire-related disaster preparedness tips suggest that you learn how to safely run through smoke in burning wooded or grassy areas in case you get caught in the middle of a disaster.